Complete Guide for PMP Project Description

 • Do not include operational responsibilities.

-• Accurate representation of the number of team members and budget.
+• Accurate representation of the number of team members and the budget.

 • Able to verify the project if audited.